sprylab/purple-docs/source/webviews.rst

   :versionadded-web-kiosk: 3.7.0

   Get the controls configuration for the current webview.

   This method has one parameter, a callback function which will get a boolean value in as a single parameter.

+.. versioned-toggle-box:: isStatusBarEnabled
+  :color: blue
+  :versionadded-android: 3.10.0
+  :versionadded-ios: 3.10.0
+  :versionadded-web-player: 3.10.0
+  :versionadded-web-kiosk: 3.10.0

+  Get the statusbar configuration for the current webview.

+  This method has one parameter, a callback function which will get a boolean value in as a single parameter.